View Jennifer Cargill's Obituary on TheHour.com and share memories

 Jennifer Crosby Cargill

-Jennifer Crosby Cargill, age 53, devoted wife of Samuel Whitney Cargill, Sr., loving mother to Samuel Whitney Cargill, Jr. and Rosalie deForest Cargill, of Southport, passed away on June 9, 2019.
+Jennifer is survived by Sam, her loving husband of 27 years, her son Sam, Jr., her daughter Rosie, her sister Heather Crosby Mnuchin of Los Angeles, mother Virginia D. Crosby and step-father John J. Walsh of New York City; 9 nieces and nephews; 4 aunts and uncles and 15 first cousins.
+She was predeceased by her father H. Ashton Crosby IV.

-Family and friends are invited to celebrate Jennifer's life on June 15th, Saturday at 3 p.m. in Trinity Episcopal Church, with the Reverend Margaret Hodgkins officiating.
-A complete obituary is forthcoming.
+Services will be held on Saturday, June 15th at 3:00 p.m. at Trinity Episcopal Church, Southport, CT.
+Contributions may be made to the Jennifer Crosby Cargill Memorial Fund in care of Trinity Episcopal Church, 651 Pequot Ave., Southport, CT 06890.

-Her family would prefer contributions made to: The Jennifer Crosby Cargill Memorial Fund, c/o: Trinity Episcopal Church, 651 Pequot Avenue, Southport, CT 06890.
-For travel directions, or to sign her guest register, please visit www.LeskoPolkeFuneralHome.com
+For travel directions or to sign her guest register, please visit www.LeskoPolkeFuneralHome.com